FontoXML/fontoxpath/README.md

 ## Contribution

-To recompile the parser, run the following
+To recompile the parser, run the following:

 ```
 npm install